Tollison70/Tollison70/README.md

 - 👋 Hi, I’m Coley Tollison
--  I'm a student at Southern New Hamshshire University and I am working on a degree in cyber security.
+-  I'm a student at Southern New Hampshshire University and I am working on a degree in cyber security.
 - I am new to coding with Python and am looking to expand my knowledge and gain experience.
 - 📫 How to reach me -- coley.tollison@protonmail.com